SeleniumHQ/docker-selenium/README.md

 In some use cases, you might need to set the Grid URL to the Node, for example, if you'd like to access the BiDi/CDP endpoint.
 This is also needed when you want to use the new `RemoteWebDriver.builder()` or `Augmenter()` present in Selenium 4 (since they setup the BiDi/CDP connection implicitly).
-You can do that through the `SE_NODE_GRID_URL` environment variable.
+You can do that through the `SE_NODE_GRID_URL` environment variable, eg `-e SE_NODE_GRID_URL=http://<hostMachine>:4444`.
 Setting this env var is needed if you want to see the live view while sessions are executing.

 Grid has a default session timeout of 300 seconds, where the session can be in a stale state until it is killed.
 You can use `SE_NODE_SESSION_TIMEOUT` to overwrite that value in seconds.